ROIM1998/ROIM1998.github.io/_portfolio/portfolio-cbridge.md

    The time during the usability test was longer than what we expected, which shows that we are not familiar with user flow and provide a well-organized prototype.
 Users need more time and reminder; For this issue, we need to simplify each step, and reorganize our sequence of order.

 ## Critical Reflection

+Overall, I think this course project is a good experience for me, because I no nothing about design thinking beforehand.
+It taught me some basic essentials for designing in a quite short period of time, and I’m glad that my teammates helped me a lot during accomplishing this project while most of them have a strong background of design.

+I **really appreciate the hard works my teammates have done through this whole procedure**.
+At the beginning of this quarter, I even doubted whether this idea would work because I think it would be very difficult for us to develop a useful tool to change users’ habits of using cloud storage.
+Even though we did not publish a software in the end, it still gave us hope that this product could be fulfilled in the future, and this is actually the good part of a design thinking product: the product might not be built fully, but its concepts are workable so it might be built in the future.

+For me, **I really think the hardest part of this project is its time limitation**.
+For each week, we are required to submit a report step by step.
+Had we got more time to finish this, I believe we could even build this app up and publish it on the App Store.
+Also, because of the time limitation, we couldn’t think everything carefully during accomplishing this project.
+For example, we missed the triangulated insights part for design requirements, and we did not even settle down the key functionalities of our product in the last two weeks.

+Finally, to be honest, since I would like to be an AI researcher in the future, **I would not say the thinking strategy this course has taught me would mean much in my future career**.
+However, I appreciate that this course has gave me a new perspective for problem solving, even though they are totally different from my research-based problem solving strategy.
+Also, I think this course let me have a better taste for design in the future.
+Even though I might not design anything from now on, I could still tell what designs are good and what are bad.
+In general, I think this course challenged me a lot, from the perspective of being a course itself, and also by its way of thinking and value.